 Pull your steak from the fridge and season generously, per your recipe.
 Then turn on the broiler (we recommend reviewing the owner’s manual for your oven if you have any questions about how this function works).
 It’s best to use a broiler pan for even cooking and to catch drippings.
 Keep a timer handy.

-Broiling works best if the meat is close to the broiler, about 2–4 inches.
+Broiling works best if the beef is close to the broiler, about 2–4 inches.
 Start the timer when you slide the steak under the broiler.
 Depending on your oven, you may need to keep the door open slightly.
 Follow the timing in your recipe or our cooking chart, flipping the beef once halfway through.

 A couple minutes before you reach the recommended time, quickly check your steak for doneness.
 An instant-read thermometer is your best bet.
 Keep in mind the internal temperature of your steak will continue to rise for a few minutes after pulling it out of the oven.